Top Health Tracking Apps for Weight Loss (2026)

 - Ads on free tier

-Best for: Users who want the most established weight loss tracker
+Best for: Users who specifically want the broadest restaurant-chain database and ecosystem integrations

 Lose It!